 - A magical item will help the main character achieve their goal, but first they need to learn how to use it.
 The magical item will lead them through a series (probably two) humiliating gag scenes before helping with the goal. (“Birdman”, “The Mouth Organ”, “Spaghetti Pig-out”).
 This avoids the trap of magical items all writers need to skirt around — the character needs to save the day, not the magic.
 This magical item might be a machine typical of 1980s technology, like the VCR of “Spaghetti Pig-out”.
 A modern audience may not have seen the rewind function in action.
 More to the point, many modern remote controls (e.g. PS4) don’t need to be pointed directly at the machine.

 - Fantasy creatures appear, special rubies exist, and mundane objects have a fantastical backstory.
 In this respect, Paul Jennings is the kiddie equivalent of Stephen King.
 For instance, both Jennings and King made use of a monster inside a drain, around the same time.
 The everyday world is simply a veneer masking terror below.
-They both make use of the apparent utopia.
+They both make use of the snail under the leaf setting.

 - Jennings tends to give a ‘standout detail’ rather than creating a rounded picture.
 One of the more lengthy examples is the description of the annoying little helper called Snookle, who turns up inside a milk bottle.
 ‘All I could see was a large pair of gloomy eyes.
 He must have had a body but it was nowhere to be seen.
 The eyes simply floated in the air about fifteen centimetres above the bottom of the bottle.’